L’abus d’alcool est dangereux pour la santé. À consommer avec modération.

 Its exceptional finesse is the result of a stay of at least another six years in the cellars.
-Over twenty years are needed to craft each bottle of Krug Grande Cuvée: the first prestige cuvee re-created each year, beyond the very notion of vintage.
+Around twenty years are needed to craft each bottle of Krug Grande Cuvée: the first prestige Champagne re-created each year, beyond the very notion of vintage.

-This half-bottle spent over 5 years in Krug’s cellars to develop its particular finesse and elegance, receiving its cork in Winter 2015.
+This half-bottle spent at least 5 years in Krug's cellars developing its particular expression and elegance, receiving its cork in Autumn 2015.

 Every year since the foundation of the House of Krug, a new Édition of Krug Grande Cuvée is created to offer the fullest expression of Champagne.

-This bottle belongs to the 166ème Édition, a blend of 140 wines from 13 different years.
+This half-bottle belongs to the 166ème Édition, a blend of 140 wines from 13 different years.
 The youngest dates back to 2010 and the oldest to 1998.
-Every glass poured from it is the fruit of more than 18 years of careful craftsmanship.
+Every glass poured from it is the fruit of around 20 years of careful craftsmanship.